2019–20 Premier League

 The 2019–20 Premier League was the 28th season of the Premier League, the top English professional football league, since its establishment in 1992, and the 121st season of top-flight English football overall.
 The season started on 9 August 2019 and concluded on 26 July 2020.
 Manchester City were the defending champions for the second successive year, after picking up the domestic treble the previous season.
-Liverpool won their first league title since 1990, the club's first of the Premier League era and nineteenth overall.

-Over the season, Liverpool set a number of English top-flight records including the earliest title win (with seven games to spare), the biggest points lead at any time (25), and the most consecutive home wins (24, of which 7 were carried over from the previous season).

 The season was halted for over three months, following a decision on 13 March 2020 by the Premier League to suspend the league after a number of players and other club staff became ill due to the COVID-19 pandemic.
 The initial suspension, until 4 April, was then extended to mid-June.
 The season recommenced with two matches on 17 June and a full round of matches played over the weekend of 19–22 June.

+Liverpool were crowned champions for the first time since 1990.
+Their title win was also the club's first of the Premier League era and nineteenth overall.
+Over the season, the club set a number of English top-flight records including the earliest title win (with seven games to spare), the latest title win (securing the title on 25 June), the biggest points lead at any time (25), and the most consecutive home wins (24, of which 7 were carried over from the previous season).

-In 2019–20, the video assistant referee (VAR) review system was introduced.
+The season introduced the video assistant referee (VAR) review system.
 Changes to the laws affecting backpasses, penalties, handballs and substitutions were also introduced in 2019–20.